-If we were to grant, arquendo, however, that the solut offered by the consular employee was in fact who impracticable, might it still be argued that appellant had realistic alternative to doing the expatriating act?
-We do it think so.
+If we were to grant, arguendo, however, that the solution offered by the consular employee was in fact wnolly impracticable, might it still be argued that appellant had no realistic alternative to doing the expatriating act?
+We do not think so.

-We do not doubt that appellant made a bona fide } unsuccessful effort to obtain a residency in OB/GYN in t United States.
-We are not satisfied, however, that it may assumed from that fact that he had no options in the Unit States, for he has not established that he was unable to obta an appointment in a field other than the one he had selected specialty, Might he not, with his apparently q qualifications, have obtained a residency in, say, gener We do not know whether such an alternative 😯 possible since appellant has not addressed the subject.
-On t contrary, he has stated quite candidly that ne wanted residency in OB/GYN and in that specialty alone.
-As he wro the Board in May 1987, "I let them know that I wanted to be OBGYN and that's wath [sic] I am.
-I am not the type of pers that takes anything they offer you, and I try hard to follow ideals."
-We do not challenge appellant's right to aspire excel in a particular field of medicine and only in that or But, as a matter of law, he cannot sustain a plea of duress asserting that because his best efforts to find a residency OB/GYN in the United States foundered, no residency was open in another area that had reasonable relevance to be education and training.
-For us to countenance such an argume would lead to the anomaly of allowing appellant to establish } own personal standard for determining legal duress.
+We do not doubt that appellant made a bona fide effort to obtain a residency in OB/GYN in the We are not satisfied, however, that it may be unsuccessful United States. assumed from that fact that he had no options in the United States, for he has not established that he was unable to obtain an appointment in a field other than the one he had selected as his specialty.
+Might he not, with his apparently good have obtained a residency in, say, general qualifications, We do not know whether such an alternative was medicine? possible since appellant has not addressed the subject.
+On the contrary, he has stated quite candidly that he wanted a residency in OB/GYN and in that specialty alone.
+As he wrote the Board in May 1987, "I let them know that I wanted to be a OBGYN and that's wath [sic] I am.
+I am not the type of person that takes anything they offer you, and I try hard to follow my ideals."
+We do not challenge appellant's right to aspire to excel in a particular field of medicine and only in that one.
+But, as a matter of law, he cannot sustain a plea of duress by asserting that because his best efforts to find a residency in OB/GYN in the United States foundered, no residency was open to him in another area that had reasonable relevance to his education and training.
+For us to countenance such an argument would lead to the anomaly of allowing appellant to establish his own personal standard for determining legal duress.

-From the foregoing discussion, it is apparent that appellant has not shown, as it is his burden to do, the circumstances extrinsic to his control forced him to perform expatriating act.
+From the foregoing discussion, it is apparent that appellant has not shown, as it is his burden to do, that circumstances extrinsic to his control forced him to perform an expatriating act.
 Accordingly, it is our conclusion that he has not rebutted the statutory presumption that he voluntarily made a declaration of allegiance to Mexico.